xiaoyue10131748/cloudmesh-manual/docs/_sources/configuration/configuration.md.txt

 ### AWS

 It is beyond the scope of this manual to discuss how to get an account on Aws.
-However we do provide a convenient documentation at <STUDENT CONTRUBTE LINK>
+However we do provide a convenient documentation at ![][CONTRIBUTE]

 ```
 cloudmesh: